arminstraube/lc-python-intro/index.md

 >
 {: .prereq}

-> ## Demonstration and exercise scripts for dowwnload
+> ## Preparation
-> In preparation for the lesson, please download and save the two following two scripts:
+> In preparation for the lesson, please download and save the two following two files in a folder for this workshop:
 >
 > - The principles in this lesson are demonstrated with the ["demonstration script"](https://arminstraube.github.io/lc-python-intro/files/demonstration.py)
 > - The exercises are written in the ["exercises script"](https://arminstraube.github.io/lc-python-intro/files/exercises.py)